The time to start thinking about long-term care insurance isn't when you're ill and in…

 If you suspect your loved one is having increased difficulty with any of these things, or perhaps other daily activities that previously gave them no problem (such as managing finances), expressing your concern is important.
 When in doubt, consulting with a doctor, or geriatric consultant or expert may be able to offer some suggestions on how to make things easier on your loved one or suggest a functional assessment to determine just where your loved one’s skill level may be at.

 If you’ve noticed your loved one not quite looking like themselves lately it may be worth mentioning it to them to see what they say.
-Other changes such as sudden weight gain or loss should also be noted as this could be a sign of over or under eating.
-This may not be complete accidental as your loved one could be forgetting when they last ate.
+Other changes such as sudden weight gain or loss should also be noted as this could be a sign of over or under-eating.
+This may not be completely accidental as your loved one could be forgetting when they last ate.

 Changes in body odor could also be a sign of difficulty bathing, depression, or other health problems that may require medical attention and be a sign of a larger problem.